 If you are awarded a full scholarship you will automatically be allocated a room and advised when to access the housing portal to accept your room offer.

-Who is prioritised in the application process?
+Who takes priority in the application process?

 How and when you will hear back